 INCREASE YOUR INCENTIVE WITH KICKERS AND A DESIGN CHARRETTE

 Certain energy efficiency measures are eligible for additional incentive kickers (per unit).
 There are two types of kickers: point kickers and cash kickers.

 - Point kickers increase the Delta EDR for non-modelable features, add incentives, and could help a project gain entry.
 (Low rise only)

 - Cash kickers are modeled features, which implicitly effect the Delta EDR, and also earn the developer an additional cash bonus.
 (Low rise and high rise)

-Developers are also eligible to receive an extra $5,000 incentive if their project team participates in a design charrette.
+Developers are also eligible to receive up to an extra $5,000 incentive if their project team participates in a design charrette.
 Read on to learn more.